Arti-Sinha3072/demo/README.md

 # demo
-This a demo repository for learning github
+This a demo repository for learning github.